 To preserve these instances while avoiding superficial evaluation failures, we perform a structured static analysis to identify critical missing names.
 Specifically, given an instance, we first switch the codebase to its base commit.
 We then identify the list of files modified by the \textit{feature\_patch} and the \textit{test\_patch}, denoted as \textit{feature files} and \textit{test files}, respectively.
 For each file list, we extract all file names and the identifiers (e.g., classes, functions, attributes) in these files through static analysis, producing a set of entities.
 We refer to the entity sets extracted from feature files and test files as $F$ and $T$, respectively.
 Next, we apply both \textit{feature\_patch} and \textit{test\_patch} to the codebase and repeat the same process to obtain the post-patch entity sets, denoted $F'$ and $T'$.
 We compute the differences between the pre- and post-patch sets to obtain the sets of newly introduced entities in feature files and test files, respectively, i.e., $\Delta_F = F'-F$ and $\Delta_T = T'-T$.
 We then compute the intersection of $\Delta_F$ and $\Delta_T$ to isolate entities that are newly introduced and referenced in both test and implementation code.
-This step ensures we only consider entities relevant to the verification process.
+This step ensures we only consider entities relevant to the validation process.
 Finally, we remove all entities that are already mentioned in the documentation changes, yielding the final set of undocumented but test-referenced entity names.
 We refer to such entity names as \textit{identifier hints}, which are stored as auxiliary metadata and can optionally be appended to the model input during evaluation.
 Accordingly, we provide two benchmark variants: one with \textit{identifier hints} and one without.
 This design allows users to choose whether to include such information, depending on their tolerance for potential data leakage.

 In addition, we observed that some documentation changes include PR numbers, URLs, or references to issue trackers.
 These artifacts may guide models to recall memorized content or inspire models to access online resources, thus posing the risk of data leakage.
 To mitigate this risk, we implement automated scripts to detect and mask such information in the documentation changes.